svanharmelen/tmux-mem-cpu/CONTRIBUTING.rst

 Contributing
 ============

-Want to improve the quality of tmux-mem-cpu-load code?
+Want to improve the quality of tmux-mem-cpu code?
 Great!
 Here's a quick
 guide:

 1. Fork, then clone the repo:

-    git clone git@github.com:your-username/tmux-mem-cpu-load
+    git clone git@github.com:your-username/tmux-mem-cpu

 2. Make your change.
 Add tests for your change.
 3. See if it compiles and runs like it should.